jakobzhao/geog595/03_bot/pe.md

 ## 3. Harvest geo-tagged tweets using a API-based Crawler

-In this section, we will make a Twitter crawler to collect geo-tagged tweets.
+In this section, we will make a Twitter crawler to collect geotagged tweets.
 This crawler is based on `Tweepy` - a python based library which wraps the Twitter API.
-Tweepy provides a series of data crawling strategies - Harvesting geo-tagged tweets is just one of them.
-If you are interested in composing a more complicated data collection strategy, please refer to its documentation at [https://tweepy.readthedocs.io/en/latest/index.html](https://tweepy.readthedocs.io/en/latest/index.html).
+Tweepy provides a series of data crawling strategies - Harvesting geotagged tweets is just one of them.
+If you are interested in composing a more complicated data collection strategy, please refer to its documentation at <https://tweepy.readthedocs.io/en/latest/index.html>.

 Above all, you need to install tweepy using on command prompt (if a windows user) or terminal (if a Mac or Linux user), as shown in the script below.